jidongxiao/CSCI1200-DataStructures/labs/09_maps/README.md

 creating the map, and of the add and the identify functions.
 Test it on 7 digit numbers.
 In what ways is the vector version better and in what ways is the map version better?

-To complete this checkpoint: Present your analysis from Part 1 to a TA, demonstrate the new version of your program, and be prepared to discuss your analysis of Part 2.
+**To complete this checkpoint**: Present your analysis from Part 1 to a TA, demonstrate the new version of your program, and be prepared to discuss your analysis of Part 2.